Questionable Reasoning: Propaganda, Poor Sourcing, Lack of Transparency

 Factual Reporting: MIXED

-Notes: Launched August 2014; Al-Masdar News or AMN is an English-language online newspaper founded by Leith Abou Fadel.
+Launched in August 2014, Al-Masdar News, or AMN, is an English-language online newspaper founded by Leith Abou Fadel.
 Al-Masdar’s coverage focuses on news from Syria, Yemen, and Iraq.
-Al-Masdar has several Syria-based correspondents, and claims to have sources within the Syrian military.
+Al-Masdar has several Syria-based correspondents and claims to have sources within the Syrian military.
 The website has been described as pro-Assad and Syria.